Billionaire Profile

 2013

-Purchased The Washington Post
+Acquired The Washington Post

 2021

-Stepped Down as Amazon CEO
+Stepped down as Amazon CEO

-Transitioned to Executive Chairman of Amazon.
+Transitioned to the role of Executive Chairman of Amazon.

 Philanthropy & Social Impact